Here's what Merced County DA-elect pledges to voters

 She noted the commitment she made at a May forum to create a quarterly report on arrests and charging decisions broken down by race and gender.

 Helms Lewis said Wednesday she's heard from constituents that the response to "lesser crimes" has driven up frustration among many residents.
-"There's a turn-style almost with the county jail," she said.
+"There's a turnstile almost with the county jail," she said.
 "I'd like to bring a sense of assurance to our businessmen and our community members that even the small crimes will have attention in the district attorney's office."

 Improving the relationship between the district attorney's office and defense attorneys is on her to-do list, she said.